 The exotic garden can be grown strictly indoors or outside on the patio, where plants can be easily lifted and brought indoors once cold temperatures and frost are imminent to wait out the winter.
 Nearly anything will thrive in a potted environment and containers also help to control invasive plantings that would otherwise take over the garden.
 Some good choices include:

 No room for a lush canopy of trees, try using hanging baskets instead, filled with ferns or sweet potato vines.
 Anything that gives the garden height will be effective.
 To create a lush, tropical appearance in the exotic garden using pots, simply place all the containers close together in one large grouping.
-If space still doesn’t permit, that’s ok too.
+If space still doesn’t permit, that’s okay too.
 One large container can still provide you with the same tropical-like effect.
 For example, place the largest specimen in the center, such as a canna, tropical hibiscus, or dwarf palm.
 Surround this with taller plants like blue flag iris, peacock orchid, or elephant ear.
 Then fill in with lower growing plants such as impatiens, fuchsias, and a trailing vine.
 The possibilities are endless.

 - Ornamental grass – Numerous types of ornamental grasses, such as canary-reed grass or papyrus, look right at home in an exotic garden.